 In this article, we’ll look at the different challenges facing a hypothetical injured worker and the legal team hired to help him or her recover damages for injury.

 8 Challenges Facing Plaintiffs of Work Injury Claims

 The following work injury claim challenges are the most common obstacles plaintiffs and their legal teams face when getting workers compensation or going up against employers in court:

 - Affording Legal Representation – Oftentimes those injured in workplace accidents feel they can’t afford a personal injury attorney.
-Not to fear, you can find a Denver personal injury lawyer can work on a contingency basis, which means our clients don’t pay out of pocket for any of the legal expenses.
 That is taken care of on the back end, if there is a favorable decision by the court for recovery of damages.
 What happens if the court doesn’t decide in your favor, you might ask?
 Well, then nothing is owed to the attorney.

 - Workplace Injury Unwitnessed – In the event your workplace injury was unwitnessed, you’ll want to make sure you tell co-workers, managers, and supervisors immediately.
 The most important thing in this matter is that you tell the same story to each person you report it to.

 - Your Accident Report and Medical Records Inconsistent – If for some reason your accident claim is inconsistent with the employer’s or medical staff’s statements, then they will deny your claim outright.
 It is important that you restate to your doctor that your version of the story hasn’t changed.
 Just be consistent with your version with anyone you speak with.

 - You Are Laid Off Before You File a Claim – You can almost certainly expect a claim to be denied, if you file for a claim after you’ve been laid off or fired.
 Most of the time, employers and even compensation judges will view this as a revenge claim.